Last updated January 2, 2017

 Seatbelts are mandatory even in back seats.
 Helmets are required for motorcyclists.
 It is obligatory to stop when a school bus is stopping, regardless of the direction in which you are driving.
 On a few major streets, bus lanes are marked with a large white diamond shape and you should not use and absolutely must not stop or park in these lanes within the hours noted on the accompanying signs.
 Some streets have bike lanes: these will be marked.

-City police patrol in white cars with a blue stripe (although they also have several stealth cars with very faint markings).
+City police patrol in white cars with a blue stripe (although they also have several stealth cars in white or black, with very faint markings).
 Parking infractions are monitored by city employees in reddish-orange cars – these folks wear green uniforms and are sometimes known as Green Onions.

 The older part of Montreal was built up before the automobile and streets can be narrow and cramped, so parking conditions can sometimes be frustrating.
 Be wary of neighbourhoods where certain parking spots are reserved for local people with numbered stickers.
 On residential streets, days and times for street cleaning or snow removal should be visible on a sign and at those times you need to move your car if it's on the side to be cleaned.
 After heavy snowfall you may see small no-parking signs stuck right into snowbanks.